johndk/berkeley-ml-capstone/README.md

 ## Data Understanding

 The project brings together flight, airport, and weather data.
 Each record represents one flight.
-The airport of interest is the origin for Model 1 and the destination for Models 2A, 2B, and 2C.
+JFK is the origin for Model 1 and the destination for Models 2A, 2B, and 2C.
 Airport and weather records are added without changing this one-row-per-flight structure.

 ### Data Sources